June 3, 2025, 9:38 am | Read time: 4 minutes

 Design Innovations of the Google Pixel 10

-In March 2025, “Android Headlines” published CAD-based renderings that are said to show the design of the Pixel 10.
+As early as March 2025, “Android Headlines” published CAD-based renderings that are said to show the design of the Pixel 10.
 These depictions are now considered largely authentic.
-The design strongly resembles the previous model, maintaining Google’s typical flat edges, rounded corners, and the characteristic horizontal camera bar.
+The design strongly resembles the previous model, remaining typically Google with flat edges, rounded corners, and the characteristic horizontal camera bar.
 However, the display bezels are significantly narrower, and the frame is more symmetrical.
-The casing measures 152.8 x 72 x 8.6 millimeters, and the back is apparently made of matte glass.
+The housing measures 152.8 x 72 x 8.6 millimeters, and the back is apparently made of matte glass.
 Gorilla Glass Victus is expected to be used again for protection.

-There are also initial details about the colors: In addition to classic black, variants in purple, blue, and a vibrant yellow are planned.
-This information comes from a post on the Telegram channel “Mystic Leaks.”
+There is also early information about the colors: In addition to classic black, variants in violet, blue, and a vibrant yellow are planned.
+This info comes from a post on the Telegram channel “Mystic Leaks.”

 Display and Camera: More Light, More Zoom